annabelle1217/computer-vision-mediapipe/README.md

 conda activate <your-env-name>
 ```

-4. Install jupyter notebook in your environment and `nb_conda_kernels` to be able to find your environment in jupyter notebook
+4. If you want to see kernel as environment name in jupyter notebook
 ```
-pip install jupyter nb_conda_kernels
+pip install nb_conda_kernels
 ```

 5. Open jupyter notebook in browser